StylishPS/guesser_thumbnails/README.md

 # guesser_thumbnails
-Repo, where store a few of thumbnails for my discord.py bot "guesser".
+this is where are storing few of thumbnails for my discord.py bot "guesser".